 Put your hair in a comfortable “night-do”

 Another measure you can take to prevent tangling in the night is a protective night-do.
+There are several choices of hairstyles to keep your hair from tangling.

 Many curly girls opt for the popular pineapple hairstyle.
 Just pull your hair together overhead and wrap a hair tie around.